DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

                 - uses three-way handshake
             - User Datagram Protocol (UDP)
                 - connectionless protocol that provides fast, best-effort delivery of **datagrams** (self-container unit of data)
+                - it is also considered a simplex protocol (Typically, there is no acknowledgment or feedback from the receiver to the sender, because the channel only allows data to flow in one direction.)
             - Transport Layer Security (TLS)
     - Network Layer (3)
         - Responsible for logical addressing, and providing routing or delivery guidance (but not necessarily verifying guaranteed delivery), manages error detection and traffic control